jeich/graphQL-client/README.md

 Any properties set on the supplied object will be used as arguments in the query and (TODO) will not be returned in the response.

+Properties on the request object **should be nullable** or the default values will be sent as arguments.

 ## Examples

 ### Basic Query